 (a) Please provide further details.

-Does your domestic legislation require manufacturers to hold a licence (e.g. for private manufacturers) or other authorization (e.g. for state-owned or state-controlled manufacturers) to manufacture firearms, their parts and components and ammunition (art.
+(Agreed) Does your domestic legislation require manufacturers to hold a licence (e.g. for private manufacturers) or other authorization (e.g. for state-owned or state-controlled manufacturers) to manufacture firearms, their parts and components and ammunition (art.
 5, para.
 1 (a) and art.
 3, subpara. (d)?

 Yes Yes, in part No